fogol/Real-Time-SDK/Java/Eta/TestTools/QATools/qa_readme.txt

 vaprovider-ProvFunc-002: Market price refresh/updates were altered to send out negative FIDs

+vaprovider-SlPost-001: Adds support of posting on the Symbol List domain

 vaprovider-Ws-001: Alters VAProvider to test compression, user can pass option -compressionType to either 'ZLib' or 'LZ4' and option -compressionLevel to 0-9.
 vaprovider-Ws-002: Alters VAProvider to test sending a big one dictionary message without multi-part it into many parts, user can pass option -testCompressionZlib, -compressionLevel to 0-9, , -maxFragmentSize (i.e 65536).